tim1508/FCS_Project_Repository/README.md

 This is the description of the group number 6.2, we will focus on making a facility management tool for HSG students.

-Here is how it works:
+Here is how it works: This is our app